trendct-data/occupation-wages-states/stories/story_DE.md

 Its lowest-paying jobs include <span class='occ_title_em'>shampooers</span>, <span class='occ_title_em'>food preparation and serving related workers, all other</span>, and <span class='occ_title_em'>dining room and cafeteria attendants and bartender helpers</span>.
 After adjusting for cost of living, those occupational groups make $18,264,  $20,001, and  $17,881, respectively.

-<span class='occ_title_em'>Survey researchers</span> have seen the largest decline in wages.
-Between 2012 and 2014, the adjusted median annual salary dropped from $-1 to $52,800.
-That's a change of about -5,280,100 percent.
+<span class='occ_title_em'>Personal care and service workers, all other</span> have seen the largest decline in wages.
+Between 2005 and 2015, the adjusted median annual salary dropped from $62,500 to $19,440.
+That's a change of about -68 percent.

 Meanwhile, <span class='occ_title_em'>chiropractors</span> saw the sharpest increase in wages in Delaware.
 Income went up 220.57 percent between 1999 and 2015 from $36,685 to $117,600.

 Some occupations are markedly competitive, with fewer workers earning more.
 Local demand for the work and cost of living also can affect salaries.

-The biggest decline for any job category inDelawarewas among <span class='occ_title_em'>Meat, poultry, and fish cutters and trimmers</span>.
-In 1999, there were -1 employees.
-But by 2015, that figure declined 380100 percent to 3,800.
+The biggest decline for any job category in Delaware was among <span class='occ_title_em'>Extruding and forming machine setters, operators, and tenders, synthetic and glass fibers</span>.
+In 2000, there were 1,190 employees.
+But by 2015, that figure declined 96.64 percent to 40.

-The jobs that had gained the most employees was legal secretaries.
-There were 955 percent more workers in 2015 as compared to 1999.
-Overall, the total number of workers grew from 110 to 1,160 in Delaware.
+The jobs that had gained the most employees was personal and home care aides.
+There were 1,658 percent more workers in 2015 as compared to 1999.
+Overall, the total number of workers grew from 190 to 3,340 in Delaware.